rotoapanta/botZabbixProject/README.md

   - requirements.txt
   - README.md

-`app.py`: This is the main entry point of the application.
+- `app.py`: This is the main entry point of the application.
 It initializes the logging configuration, reads the configuration file, connects to the Zabbix server, and starts the Telegram bot.

-`app.log`: This file is the application's log file.
+- `app.log`: This file is the application's log file.
 It will store the log messages generated during the program's execution.

-`config.ini`: This configuration file contains the necessary parameters for the application, such as the Zabbix URL, username, password, and the Telegram bot token.
+- `config.ini`: This configuration file contains the necessary parameters for the application, such as the Zabbix URL, username, password, and the Telegram bot token.
 It is used by the config_reader.py module to retrieve the configuration values.

-`config_reader.py`: This module is responsible for reading the configuration file (config.ini).
+- `config_reader.py`: This module is responsible for reading the configuration file (config.ini).
 It uses the configparser library to parse the file and extract the required configuration parameters.

-`logging.ini`: This configuration file contains the logging settings for the application.
+- `logging.ini`: This configuration file contains the logging settings for the application.
 It specifies the log format, log levels, and log file location.

-    `zbx_bot`: This folder contains the modules related to the Zabbix bot functionality.
+- `zbx_bot`: This folder contains the modules related to the Zabbix bot functionality.

-        `init.py`: This file is required to mark the "zbx_bot" folder as a Python package.
+  - `init.py`: This file is required to mark the "zbx_bot" folder as a Python package.
-        `telegram_bot.py`: This module implements the Telegram bot functionality.
+  - `telegram_bot.py`: This module implements the Telegram bot functionality.
-        `zabbix.py`: This module provides functions to interact with the Zabbix API.
+  - `zabbix.py`: This module provides functions to interact with the Zabbix API.

-    `requirements.txt`: This file lists all the required Python dependencies for the project.
+- `requirements.txt`: This file lists all the required Python dependencies for the project.
 It can be used with the pip command to install the necessary packages.

-    README.md: This file provides an overview of the project, including installation instructions, usage guidelines, troubleshooting information, and licensing details.

-- `app.py`: The main file that starts the Telegram bot application and handles the integration with Zabbix.
-- `config.ini`: The configuration file that contains the Zabbix credentials and Telegram access token.
-- `config_reader.py`: Module to read the configuration from the `config.ini` file.
-- `zbx_bot/`: Directory that contains the files related to the Telegram bot and Zabbix integration.
-  - `zabbix.py`: Module that connects to the Zabbix API and performs operations related to hosts.
-  - `telegram_bot.py`: Module that implements the Telegram bot and handles commands and responses.
-- `README.md`: This file provides information about the project and its structure.

 ## Configuration